These are 11 of the most expensive diamonds in the world

 Blue Moon of Josephine

-In November 2015, the vivid blue diamond sold for US$48.4 million at a Sotheby’s auction in Hong Kong.
+In November 2015, the vivid blue diamond sold for USD 48.4 million at a Sotheby’s auction in Hong Kong.
 At the time, the 12.03-carat diamond was the costliest ever to have been sold at an auction.

 The Blue Moon diamond, as was known at the time, was bought by billionaire Joseph Lau for his daughter.
 He renamed it ‘Blue Moon of Josephine’ after her.